kinjames/youtube-clone/README.md

-# Frontend Mentor - Manage landing page
+# Frontend Mentor - YouTube Clone

 ![Design preview for the Manage landing page coding challenge](./design/desktop-preview.jpg)

-This is a solution to the [Manage landing page](https://www.frontendmentor.io/challenges/manage-landing-page-SLXqC6P5/hub/manage-landing-page-R-0Lx_RXzf).
-Frontend Mentor challenges help you improve your coding skills by building realistic projects.
+This is a YouTube Clone.

 ## Table of contents